cityjson/specs/docs/specs.rst

 A Texture Object:

-  - must have one member with the name "type", whose value is a string with either "PNG" or "JPG" as value.
+  - must have one member with the name ``"type"``, whose value is a string with either "PNG" or "JPG" as value
-  - must have one member with the name "image", whose value is a string with the name of the file.
-This file must in a folder named "appearances" located in the same folder as the CityJSON file.
+  - must have one member with the name ``"image"``, whose value is a string with the name of the file.
+This file must in a folder named ``"appearances"`` located in the same folder as the CityJSON file

 .. code-block:: js